-These balls are mostly used by beginners or kids for practice.
-For the two-piece balls, you will find a solid core inside that is made of high energy acrylate or resin and the outer layer is a coating of either Surlyn or other polymers.
+Beginners or kids mostly use these balls for practice.
+For the two-piece balls, you will find a solid core inside that is made of high energy acrylate or resin, and the outer layer is a coating of either Surlyn or other polymers.

 This is where golfers start to get the advantage of spin-separation.
-It is an incident when there will be change in the side spin of the golf balls due to their softer construction.
-As a result, four or five piece balls are much softer than two or three piece balls.
+It is an incident when there will be a change in the side spin of the golf balls due to their softer construction.
+As a result, four or five piece balls are much softer than two or three-piece balls.

 Spin is another great factor when choosing the best golf ball for slice because slicing mostly depends on the side spin of the ball.
 How does balls respond to the hit depending on their construction?
 Let’s find out next.

 If you are a beginner, you might want to go with the low spin golf balls that are comparatively harder.
 Due to the solid core and fewer layers, the force exerted from the club is directly transferred to the core to give the ball a high inertia primarily.

 This gives the ball a greater loft but they don’t cover the maximum distance you want.
 Then why should you use these balls?
 Because they will roll further than other balls due to low spinning configuration.
 They will also be a great choice for slicing.

 For the mid spin balls, you will find a balance between the ball spin and distance.
 As a result, a wide range of players find it the most effective while playing, from beginners to expert professionals.

 High spinning golf balls are more often used by expert players who want that feel of the ball being in control.
 Due to the high spinning configuration, these balls tend to start their flight with a backspin.
 Though the degree of the backspin isn’t much, this gives the ball a curved flight that often helps players to control the ball better on the green.